Sackville, Lord George

 Lord George Sackville was the third son of Lionel Sackville, 1st Duke of Dorset, and his wife Elizabeth, daughter of Lieutenant-General Walter Philip Colyear.
 His Godfather George I attended his baptism.

-George Sackville was educated at Westminster School in London.
+George Sackville was initially educated at Westminster School in London.

 Between 1730 and 1737 his father held the post of Lord Lieutenant of Ireland.
 While in Dublin, George Sackville made friends with the celebrated writer Jonathan Swift.
 He also encountered Lord Ligonier who would later assist his career in the military.